 Working free from distractions in the comfy lounge at Motel One Hamburg Am Michel

-3. It can boost your productivity
+3. Workations can boost your productivity

 It might seem counterintuitive that working while on vacation would make you more productive.
-Indeed, paranoid bosses might assume the opposite: “are you really going to get anything done if you’re in a sunny resort by the beach?”
+Indeed, paranoid bosses might assume the opposite.
+“Are you really going to get anything done if you’re in a sunny resort by the beach?”

-But there are many reasons why a change of scenery can help you to get more work done.
+there are many reasons why a change of scenery can help you to get more work done.
 This doesn’t just apply while you’re on the trip, but when you get back home as well.
 Many studies have shown that taking breaks, in particular getting outdoors and among nature, can restore your attention and enhance your productivity.

-A change of working environment can give you the headspace to focus on a particular project, away from your regular distractions.
 Workations are also a great enabler for balancing your time between purposeful working and valuable downtime.
 Organising tasks into sprints can help you get more done in less time, while recharging in between.

-4. It helps with bigger-picture thinking
+4. Workations help with bigger-picture thinking

 A change of scenery gives you a different kind of workspace to focus on big-picture problems and explore new ideas.
 Meanwhile, unfamiliar surroundings and the opportunity to discover a new place can stimulate your imagination and inspire creative thinking.
-So, it’s a good idea to take a workation when you want to focus on strategic planning or creative work.

 5. You feel refreshed when you return to work afterwards